-The SGP model will provide a wealth of student, classroom, school, LEA, and state growth information based on state assessments.
+The SGP model will provide a wealth of student, classroom, school, LEA, and state growth information based on Criterion-Referenced Competency Tests (CRCT) and End of Course Tests (EOCT).
 SGPs capture the progress students make throughout the course of an academic year and provide Georgia with a comprehensive indicator system that can be used at multiple levels (class, school, system, and state).